 Example 2: Your investment has the potential to earn 6% but, on the downside, you have the potential to lose 10%.

-Now we’re starting to get a clearer picture as we’re exposed to more information
+Now we’re starting to get a clearer picture for a safe investment as we’re exposed to more information.

 Is my investment Fort Knox?

-The beginning of our journey to becoming Mena’s first and only real estate investment platform (REIP) involved working relentlessly with regulators for almost two years to establish new policies to bring our business model to the real world.
+The beginning of SmartCrowd’s journey to becoming MENA’s first and only real estate investment platform (REIP) involved working relentlessly with regulators for almost two years to establish new policies to bring our business model to the real world.
 Our idea was unique from similar platforms globally as the legal structure provides direct ownership to investors hence providing them full protection on their investment.